top of page

 It is at this point that Tony, unfortunately, lurches into the heady realms of woo, putting the perceived failure of his prospective percipients to see anything supernatural (nor indeed at all) in his shenanigans down to the absence of a subtle psi-factor he claims to be always present in “genuine” apparitional experiences.
 They failed to perceive the ghost, concludes Tony, because there was no psychical agency present, neither within themselves nor without in the local environment, to specifically draw their attention to such a phenomenon.

-Rather than drawing a moral from this, I will instead pause to ponder the rather disturbing possibility, which Tony flippantly raises in passing, that, according to this theory, we could be surrounded by all manner of ghosties and ghoulies and long leggedy beasties which we just don’t notice.
+Rather than drawing a moral from all of this, I will instead pause to ponder the rather disturbing possibility, which Tony flippantly raises in passing, that, according to his research, we could be surrounded by all manner of ghosties and ghoulies and long leggedy beasties which we just don’t notice.
 Fortunately, Tony’s endearingly entertaining experiments into apparitional observations do not end here, so it being in the spirit of the spooky season, I’ll hold off on dealing with that until the sequel (which, it should be noted, will be X-rated).

 *Cambridge University Society for Research in Parapsychology